 “I just don’t know enough about (insert subject or subjects) to be able to teach it right.”

-There are many subjects that I know very little about, and yet I am teaching those subjects to my kids.
+There are many subjects about which I know very little, and yet I am teaching those subjects to my kids.

 How can I do this?
 I’m learning with them.
 I don’t speak Latin fluently or even at all, but we are learning Latin together.
 My knowledge of math doesn’t exceed high school geometry, but I know enough to follow a good curriculum so my kids get a strong foundation.
 I am learning American history, and improving upon all the other areas of history so I can share that knowledge with them.

 When learning becomes a family lifestyle, you can learn anything.

 Reason number two: